abloomston/workwithme.guide-myguide/index.md

 ## Personality

-  *How do you act in the world?
-This can be a combination of descriptive and aspirational traits.*
+  *How do you act in the world?*

-  - My mind can stay on one topic even well after a conversation has progressed elsewhere.
+  - *In Conversation*: My mind can stay on one topic even well after a conversation has progressed elsewhere.
 Sometimes I lose track of the conversation and just focus on that topic.

+### Warning Signs

+When you don't feel safe in a conversation, how does this manifest itself in your actions or affects?

+  - I can be fairly reserved until I feel comfortable.
+Here comfort can mean any of the following:
+    1. I know and am at ease with the individuals I am with;
+    1. The stated problem is clear enough and I have enough knowledge to provide feedback.
+Try asking me questions to help spur my feedback and comfort.
+  - If I'm uncomfortable, I'll stay quiet and I will become less of a participant in conversation.

 ## Receiving Feedback & Recognition